provablyprivate/documents/reports/week6.md

 * #### Johan

 ### What we have done
 This week we attended the two obligatory meetings where we received feedback on our planning-report and another meeting where we received more information regarding sources and how to handle them.
 We began working on our half-time presentation and decided that Joel and Adi will handle the halftime-presentation.
+Little to no work has been done on the actual product, since all of our attention is towards the presentation and the meetings.

 ### Preperations before next week